King of Saudi Arabia: History

-Ibn Saud King Abdul-Aziz (known in the West as Ibn Saud) regained his patrimony, which is known as today's Saudi Arabia in 1902.
-Restoring his family as emirs of Emirate of Riyadh, he then established Sultanate of Nejd as his headquarters in 1922.
-Following the establishment of Riyadh as the capital of his state, King Abdulaziz Al-Saud then captured Hejaz in 1925.
+King Abdulaziz Al Saud, known in the West as Ibn Saud, regained his patrimony, which is known as today's Saudi Arabia, in 1902.
+Restoring his family as emirs of the Emirate of Riyadh, he then established the Sultanate of Nejd as his headquarters in 1922.
+Following the establishment of Riyadh as the capital of his state, Ibn Saud then captured Hejaz in 1925.

 Ibn Saud proclaimed his dominions as the Sultanate of Nejd in 1921, shortly before completing the unification of the region.
-He was proclaimed king/malik of Hejaz in 1926, and raised Nejd to a kingdom as well in 1927.
-For the next five years, Ibn Saud administered the two parts of his realm, the Kingdom of Hejaz and Nejd as separate units.
+He was proclaimed king (malik) of Hejaz in 1926, and raised Nejd to a kingdom as well in 1927.
+For the next five years, Ibn Saud administered the two parts of his realm, the Kingdom of Hejaz and Nejd, as separate units.
 On 23 September 1932, he formally united his territories into the Kingdom of Saudi Arabia.

 Succession

 The kings since Ibn Saud's death have all been his sons, and all likely immediate successors to the reigning King Salman will be from among his progeny.
-This makes the Saudi monarchy quite distinct from Western monarchies, which usually feature large, clearly defined royal families and orders of succession, and use the absolute primogeniture system of succession.
+This makes the Saudi monarchy quite distinct from Western monarchies, which usually feature large, clearly defined royal families and orders of succession, and use the primogeniture system of succession.
 Muhammad bin Nayef was the first grandson of Ibn Saud to be in the line of succession before being deposed from the position of Crown Prince by a royal decree in 2017.

 Other functions

-The king of Saudi Arabia is also considered the head of the House of Saud and prime minister.
-The crown prince is also the "deputy prime minister".
+The king of Saudi Arabia is also considered the head of the House of Saud and, until 2021, the prime minister.
+The crown prince was also the "deputy prime minister" until 2021 and is currently prime minister.
 The kings after Faisal have named a "second deputy prime minister" as the subsequent heir after the crown prince.